← Back to Blog

 origin: function(origin, callback) {

-if (!origin || allowlist.includes(origin)) {
+if (!origin || allowlist.has(origin)) {

 callback(null, true);